ruuddrummen/react-signal-forms/README.md

 ## Exploring the demo

-For a quick first look you can check out [the demo](https://ruuddrummen.github.io/react-signal-forms/), or run it yourself by cloning the repository and running:
+For a quick first look you can check out [the demo](https://ruuddrummen.github.io/react-signal-forms/) of react-signal-forms with Material UI, or run it yourself by cloning the repository and running:

 ```
 npm run ci